How do I know when my child is ready to begin lessons?

 How much should my child be practicing?

 Outside of the lesson, practice time is the most important part of music study.
 Enrolling in lessons with little or no practice would be like expecting a child to learn to read with only 30 minutes a week of exposure to written words.
-Progress simply will not occur.
-Optimally, students would practice daily, but 4 days a week is a minimum.
+Progress will be quite slow and students may lose interest.
+Daily practive is optimal, but 4 days a week is a minimum.
 Younger students with short assignments will only take a maximum of 10-15 minutes a day to cover their material.
-As students mature and progress, this increases to 20-30 or more minutes per day.
-If this sounds like a lot - keep in mind that research just revealed that the average 6-11 year old spends 28 hours per week in front of some sort of screen (TV, computer, video games)!
+As students mature and progress, this increases to 30 + minutes per day.

 How long will it take my child to learn to play an instrument?

 Your child will begin making music right away through playing simple melodies and chords.
 Compare this to learning to read: the student must sound words out initially, then work on fluency and exposure to more complex vocabulary.
-Moving from Dr. Seuss to Charles Dickens takes many years.
+Moving from Dr. Seuss to Hemingway takes many years.
 So is the journey from Old MacDonald to Für Elise.
-To ensure the fastest road there...practice, practice, practice.
-A student with poor practice habits may take 10 months to work through the same piano book that a well-practicing student completes in 4 -5 months!
+Learning to play an instrument is a physical as well as intellectual activity, so fine motor skills are developing as well.
+A consistently practicing student may complete a method level in 4-5 months, while a student who rarely practices may take 10 or more months to make the same progress.
 You can imagine the difference between these students after 2 or 3 years.

 Keys to Success